cloudflare/miniflare/packages/tre/README.md

     from your Worker.
     <!--TODO: other service types, disk, network, external, etc-->

+#### Cache

+- `cache?: boolean`

+  If `false`, default and named caches will be disabled.
+The Cache API will still be available, it just won't cache anything.

+- `cacheWarnUsage?: boolean`

+  If `true`, the first use of the Cache API will log a warning stating that the Cache API is unsupported on `workers.dev` subdomains.

 #### Durable Objects

 - `durableObjects?: Record<string, string | { className: string, scriptName?: string }>`